 What Are the Best Gua Sha Tools?

-The Platinum KOA Massage & Gua Sha Tool decompresses and relaxes tension by targeting the body’s myofascial tissues in a uniquely gentle and effective way.
-Unlike other massage and Gua Sha tools, our patent-pending HUMANTouch™ technology allows the KOA’s fingers to comb through the myofascial tissues and release adhesions that cause tension, pain, and dysfunction.
+The Platinum KOAPRO Massage & Gua Sha Tool decompresses and relaxes tension by targeting the body’s myofascial tissues in a uniquely gentle and effective way.
+Unlike other massage and Gua Sha tools, our patent-pending HUMANTouch™ technology allows the KOAPRO’s fingers to comb through the myofascial tissues and release adhesions that cause tension, pain, and dysfunction.

 Which is Better, Gua Sha or Jade Rolling?